5e3/CompoundFs/README.md

 current write operation.
 - The `CacheManager` manages the pages and keeps track of the memory consumption.
 - At any time at most one write-operation can be active in parallel with an arbitrary number of read-operations.
-- No data is ever changed on existing pages except at the very end of a write-operation the so called *Commit Phase*.
+- No data is ever changed on existing pages except at the very end of the write-operation the so called *Commit Phase*.
 - `New` pages are allocated either by extending the file at the end or by reusing pages that were previously in-use but subsequently deleted.
 - Deleted pages are organized as one big list of free pages in the `FreeStore`.